openstack/ironic/doc/source/admin/hardware-burn-in.rst

 the nodes can be configured to store the output of the individual steps to files in the ramdisk (from where they can be picked up by a logging pipeline).

-The configuration of the outpout file is done via one of ``agent_burnin_cpu_outputfile``, ``agent_burnin_vm_outputfile``, ``agent_burnin_fio_disk_outputfile``, and ``agent_burnin_fio_network_outputfile`` parameters which need to be added
+The configuration of the output file is done via one of ``agent_burnin_cpu_outputfile``, ``agent_burnin_vm_outputfile``, ``agent_burnin_fio_disk_outputfile``, and ``agent_burnin_fio_network_outputfile`` parameters which need to be added